 The special effects, makeup, and acting are stiff or overdone.
 The child actor annoyed me a bit.
 Kids in movies sometimes go really well like in Issa Lopez's Mexican film, Tigers Are Not Afraid, where the whole cast is made up of child actors.
 Here, however, through no fault of the young actress herself, I was bothered.
-She is probably a great performer, however, the dialogue and writing here in Sabrina left me feeling...well amused.
+The dialogue and writing here in Sabrina left me feeling...well deflated.
 I did like Aiden (played by Christian Sugiono) though.
 I found his role to be the most stable throughout.
 Where the narrative didn't work in most places when he was on screen, it seemed less comedic.

 It's Not Supposed to be a Horror Comedy?

 The amusement starts early on mixed in with some clever concepts.
 Vanya has a tablet with an app on it that tells you if there is a spirit about.
 I liked this aspect very much.
 It's a modern snippet of an idea trapped in a bad movie.
 Vanya's adoptive aunt and uncle discover Vanya has been playing a seance-like game to contact her deceased mother.
 They invite some psychic-exorcists around and they tell Maira and Aiden they will need to buy a new house immediately.
 I've seen a lot of possession films but I've never seen one where the advice is:

 "Sorry, I will need you to buy a new house.
 Playing this game is fatal and this is the only solution"

 While Aiden and Maira don't run out and purchase a new fancy house, they decide a holiday is pretty close.